 Newspapers and Magazines: This kind of advertisement can promote your business to a wide range of customers, as people still reach for their morning newspaper or a hard copy of a magazine.
 A specialist paper or magazine gives your brand a better chance of reaching potential customers.

-The main objective of promotion is to give the brand a sales push on the short term.
-Businesses achieve this by increasing the demand for goods and services of a brand in order to increase sales and profit turn over.
+The main objective of promotion is to give the brand a sales push in the short term.
+Businesses achieve this by increasing the demand for goods and services of a brand in order to increase sales and profit turnover.
 An example is utilizing customer rewarding methodologies that track what a customer purchases and generate coupons for similar products.
 This encourages customers to increase their spending by buying additional products or more expensive products.

 Advertisements are used mainly for some prominent goals.
 For example, announcing a new release of a product or service to convince customers that you have the best option.
-Another objective is building brand image and boosting sales by the emphasis on product quality, service, unique features, etc. There’s also the “reminder ads” which reinforce the brand message to a well-established marketplace to maintain top of mind awareness and protect against other competitors.
+Another objective is building brand image and boosting sales by the emphasis on product quality, service, unique features, etc. There are also the “reminder ads” which reinforce the brand message to a well-established marketplace to maintain top-of-mind awareness and protect against other competitors.

 For small businesses, Promotion is a more cost-efficient method for increasing sales and consumer awareness resulting in short-term immediate gains.
 For example, social media campaigns are a type of promotion that has no cost as well as being a time saver.
 As for medium to large companies, they tend to use special promotions as part of large advertising campaigns.

 It’s known that advertising through traditional media channels is so costly.
 Successful advertising campaigns require long-term financial commitment as well, which will be too expensive for small companies.

 Here are the major differences between advertising and promotion in short: